 Boards should have a balance of executive and independent nonexecutive directors to ensure that no single individual or small group dominates the board's decision-making.
-In the UK, FTSE 350 company where independent non-executive directors should account for at least half the board, excluding the Chair.
+At FTSE 350 companies in the UK, independent non exeuitive board directors should account for at least half the board, excluding the chair.